MohamedXElGohary/iotg-fbu/siiptool/README.md

 #### JSON Input Format

-Input file to run sub-region capsule is in JSON format that describes the data structure and field values to be serialized into binary format.
+Input file to run sub-region capsule requires a JSON format that describes the data structure and field values to be serialized into binary format.

 Format of the JSON payload descriptor file: